aksh4r/NVIDIA_Project_Comprehensive_Financial_and_Market_Analysis/README.md

 - Microsoft Excel: Processed financial and share price data for analysis.
 - Python: Conducted statistical computations and created visualizations.
-- Data Sources: Leveraged reliable market and financial datasets for accuracy.
+- Data Sources: Leveraged reliable market and financial datasets such as yahoo finance for accuracy.

 ---